-Join Konrad Eek for an in-depth discussion in this video Understanding what you need to develop film, part of Shooting and Processing Black-and-White Film.
+Join Konrad Eek for an in-depth discussion in this video Understanding what you need to develop film, part of Analog Photography: Shooting & Processing Black-and-White Film.

 …So now that you've come back from the field with an exposed roll of film,…it's time to go though the chemical process that will turn those…latent images into actual negatives that you can use to create photographs.…There's a few things involved with the process and…it may seem a little daunting when you first look at it, but I think as you…go through, you'll realize that it's not as huge an expense as you might think.…And also, you get a lot of use out of these products.…The first thing, and, and arguably the most important, you need some way to…hold the film in such a fashion that it will not come in contact with itself while…it's going through the chemical process, which is a series of fluid immersions.…